lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/README.md

 # Use Google Cloud Services for Code and Monitoring

 In this section, you'll get information about using Google Cloud tools for code and configuration monitoring.
 You'll use Google Deployments for service configuration management.

 Also you'll use Google Container Registry to host docker container images.
 Additionally you'll use Google Stackdriver to interpret service logs for monitoring.

+Here are the topic pages in this section:

+- Use Source Repositories for code
+- Use Deployment manager to deploy infrastructure
+- Use Container Registry to host container images
+- Monitor services with Stackdriver for reading logs

 The sections of the reference architecture outlined in red will be covered.